secustor/backstage-plugins/plugins/renovate-backend/README.md

     connection: redis://user:pass@cache.example.com:6379

 renovate:
+  cache:
+    # Allows turning off cache injection.
+You can still manually supply caches using the Renovate config
+    enabled: false

   schedules:
     jobSync:
       frequency: { minutes: 60 }
       timeout: { minutes: 60 }
     renovation:
       frequency: { minutes: 60 }
       timeout: { minutes: 60 }

   runtime:
     # ID of the runtime provided via extension point.
 This option is required as the backend comes with no runtime by default.
     type: docker

   config:
-    # set this value to null if you want to opt out of the cache injection
-    redisUrl:
+    # only do a lookup and create reports with updates and do not open PRs
+    dryRun: lookup
 ```